-To be able to define the concept of Architectural Visualisation, we first have to discuss briefly the theories of Architecture and architectural visualisation separately.
+To be able to define the concept of Architectural Visualisation project, we first have to discuss briefly the theories of Architecture and architectural visualisation separately.

 A rather simplistic view of architecture is “both the process and the product of planning, designing, and constructing buildings or any other structures.”
 (Wiki).
 Architectural Visualisation can be seen analytically as consisting of the components structure, surroundings, interiors, environment, light and materials.
 According to (Wiki) Architectural Visualisation or Rendering is defined can also be described more synthetically: